Differential Equations Question 280

 Squaring both the sides, $ K^{2}.{{( \frac{d^{2}y}{dx^{2}} )}^{2}}={{[ 1+{{( \frac{dy}{dx} )}^{3}} ]}^{3}} $

-Degree of a differential equation is the highest power of the highest derivative in equation when derivatives are expressed as polynomial.
-Here degree of differential equation is 2.
+Degree of a differential equation is the highest power of the highest derivative in the equation when derivatives are expressed as a polynomial.
+Here, the degree of the differential equation is 2.